jvabbott98/meet/readme.md

 - Given the user is viewing a chart of events across multiple cities.
 - When the user selects cities from a list.
 - Then the chart will show events only across the selected cities.

+# Servers

+This app will take advantage of serverless functions to help users find events in their cities.
+This will help the app scale dynamically with peak usage times like midday to evening when more events are likely to take place.
+It then scale down when usage is lower.
+Because serverless functions are charged based on usage, this would help save money and resources during slower times of the year.
+Finally, serverless functions allow more seamless integration with the Google Calendar API.